MarkCirineo/Portfolio/README.md

 # Portfolio

 ## Description
 This website is a portfolio of all my previous work.
-It serves as a place employers can view my previous work to assess my skills as a potential employee.
-It was built using HTML and CSS.
+It serves as a place employers can view my previous work to assess my skills as a potential employee, as well as how to contact me.
+It was built using HTML, CSS and Bootstrap.

 ## Table of Contents
 - [Installation](#installation)